Tom32i/portfolio-old/src/Resources/data/article/events-part-2.md

 So if an event is fired during the Request process, any listener is also executed during the processing of the Request, before any Response can be sent to the client.

-> If you have an event trigering a 1 second process in a 200ms request, your client will wait 1,2 seconds for the response.
+> If you have an event triggering a 1 second process in a 200ms request, your client will wait 1,2 seconds for the response.

-Worst, the trigerred process could fail and throw an exception, leaving your client with a 500 error.
+Worst, the triggered process could fail and throw an exception, leaving your client with a 500 error.

-> In fact, in most case, you don't need the result of the process to send the Response to the client.
+> In fact, in most cases, you don't need the result of the process to send the Response to the client.

 ## Delay the execution of your processes

 You need the _consequences_ of domain actions to run __after__ the Response has been sent.

-One convenient solution is to pile events in a queue instead of dispatching them directly.
-Then wait for the Response to be sent and dispach every event waiting in the queue.
+One convenient solution is to stack events in a queue instead of dispatching them directly.
+Then wait for the Response to be sent and dispatch every event waiting in the queue.

 ### Piling events in a queue

-Let's create an Event Dispatcher that wait for the Kernel event _terminate_ to dispatch any event:
+Let's create an Event Dispatcher that waits for the Kernel event _terminate_ to dispatch any event:

 ```php
 <?php